culturedigitalskills/2024-digitisation-photogrammetry/instructors/instructor-notes.md

 To learn about the photogrammetry technique to create 3D models.

-The lesson presents basic background on this technique, as well as practical excercises to acquire a dataset for photogrammetry.
+The lesson presents basic background on this technique, as well as practical exercises to acquire a dataset for photogrammetry.

 ## Learning outcome(s)